hassanraza2008/ArrayMaker-Java/README.md

 ### Prerequisites

-- Java Development Kit (JDK) installed on your machine.
+- Java or Java Development Kit (JDK) installed on your machine.
 - A text editor or IDE (e.g., VS Code, IntelliJ IDEA).

 ### Installation